-When it comes to the technicalities of hosting WordPress powered websites, everyone knows about Apache and NGINX, two of the most popular server software out there.
+When it comes to the technicalities of hosting WordPress powered websites, everyone knows about Apache and NGINX web server, two of the most popular server software out there.

-However, over the last few years, NGINX has been slowly winning the interest of developers worldwide.
+However, over the last few years, the NGINX web server has been slowly winning the interest of developers worldwide.
 Today, it handles 40.0% of total web servers and stands second in the competition.

 Apache and NGINX are both open-source web servers.
-Interestingly, given the long history and high usage of these software for hosting WordPress websites, it is surprising that the WordPress community regularly face questions such as: what is NGINX/Apache?
+Interestingly, given the long history and their high usage for hosting WordPress websites, it is surprising that the WordPress community regularly face questions such as: what is NGINX or Apache web server?
 How they are different (and similar)?
 Which one should you use?
 Or, can you use NGINX with Apache?
 In this guide, I have covered all these questions.

 What is NGINX?

-NGINX (pronounced as “engine-x”) is an open-source software for web serving, caching, media streaming, reverse proxying, load balancing and more.
-The software server is designed to maximize performance while using minimum resources.
+NGINX (pronounced as “engine-x”) is open-source software for web serving, caching, media streaming, reverse proxying, load balancing and more.
+NGINX web server is designed to maximize performance while using minimum resources.

 NGINX was created to solve the C10k, a real-world problem to handle a large number of visitors at the same time.
 C10k is a serious challenge that refers to a server handling ten thousand concurrent connections.